 Cybercrime targets fashion

 More than 64,000 cyber attacks were registered in Germany last year alone.
-The criminals are interested in all kinds of data – from personal passwords all the way to the latest fashions.
+The criminals are interested in all kinds of data.

 Soccer and financial markets

 If the past is any indication, share prices will shoot up in Frankfurt if the German squad beat Argentina in the World Cup final on Sunday.
 The soccer championship means big business in other ways too, as we learn from a Hamburg economist who specializes in sport.

 Fears of a resurgent eurozone banking crisis receded in Frankfurt on Friday.
 And in New York Wells Fargo opened earnings season for big banks.
 We recap Friday’s market action and talk with New York correspondent Jens Korte about US banks.